thesurojit-das/BMI-Calculator/README.md

 This BMI Calculator is created by using C language as well as HTML , CSS and JS concept also.

-Please check out the page       <a href="https://thesurojit-das.github.io/BMI-Calculator/"> BMI CALCULATOR</a>
+Please check out the page<a href="https://thesurojit-das.github.io/BMI-Calculator/"> BMI Calculator</a>

 Body Mass Index Calculator Categories: